Roofing dumpster rental in Newark

 Asphalt Shingle Weight and Tonnage Planning

-Most three-tab shingles average 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before adding underlayment, which is why the hooklift truck routes it to a lower-walled dumpster rather than a tall construction can.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; roofers must weigh that before underlayment.
+A 25-square tear-off lands between three and five tons, so the hooklift truck routes a 10-yard dumpster to cap weight within the can’s limit.
 How does that translate to a 10-yard?
-It keeps the tonnage under the hooklift’s weight limit in one haul.
+It keeps the haul inside a single trip without overloading the container.

 Driveway Placement for Roofing Crew Workflow